CourseReps/ECEN489-Spring2015/Project1/README.md

 ### Android DataMule

 The data mule is an Android app that can connects to the Sensor Box and acquired the gathered observations.
+This data set should be stored locally in an SQLite database.
+Once this information is stored on the device, the data mule must seek an Internet Wi-Fi connection and transfer the data to the Cloud server.

 ### Sensor Box (GNU/Linux Debian)